-Family Lawyers in San Diego County
+Family Lawyers in La Mesa

 Dealing with situations like divorce, child support, child custody, and the division of debts and assets isn’t easy for anyone involved.
 Besides the legal complexity, these issues are often highly emotionally charged as well.
 The family law attorneys at Garmo & Garmo, Attorneys at Law understand this.
 We are here to help you reach the best possible solution to your difficult family law dilemma.

 California law allows either party to file for divorce.
 However, either the husband or the wife must have resided in California for a minimum of six months and in the county of filing for at least three months.
 You may file for divorce in California on grounds of irreconcilable differences or incurable insanity of your spouse.

 The spouse initiating the divorce proceedings must complete a form entitled Petition for Dissolution of Marriage.
 If you initiate the divorce, then you are the petitioner and your spouse is the respondent.
 In either case, the person receiving the petition has 30 days to respond to it.
 Each party must disclose detailed financial information to the other, including income, assets, debts, and expenses.

 A divorcing couple who has minor children together must attend mediation services presented by the family court.
 The goal is to learn how to co-parent effectively from different homes as well as to resolve custody issues.
 However, any contention of custody that you and your spouse cannot resolve during mediation will go before a family court judge.

 Child and Spousal Support